eaintthettun/prisma-express-blog/README.md

 ## 📜 License

-This project is for educational purposes only.
+This project is open-source and free to use for educational and personal purposes.